Quick and Easy Breakfast Omelette Recipe

 Classic omelette recipe cooking instructions

-Crack the eggs into a bowl and add the milk or cream, salt, and pepper.
+Crack the eggs into a bowl and add the milk, salt, and black pepper.
 Whisk together until the mixture is well combined and slightly frothy.

 Heat a non-stick skillet over medium-high heat and add the butter.
 Swirl the butter around the skillet until it has melted and coated the bottom.